pjmorr/todoist-api/source/includes/_query.md

 ]
 ```

-You can query after date, priority or labels.
+You can query after date, priority, or labels (only available for Todoist Premium users).

 ### Required arguments

 Argument | Description
 -------- | -----------
 token | The user's token (received on login).
 queries | A JSON list of queries to search.
-[Examples of searches](https://todoist.com/Help/Filtering) can be found in the Todoist help page.
+[Examples of searches](https://todoist.com/Help/Filtering) can be found in the Todoist help page, but note, that not all of these examples are currently applicable for this method.

 ### Optional arguments